woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Fix: Onboarding - Fixed "Business Details" error. #6271
 - Enhancement: Use the new Paypal payments plugin for onboarding. #6261
 - Fix: Show management links when only main task list is hidden. #6291
+- Dev: Allow highlight tooltip to use body tag as parent. #6309
+- Add: Allow users to install the PayU plugin in the payments setup task. #6332
+- Fix: Persist the enabling of plugins in the payments setup task. #6332

+== Changelog ==

 == 1.9.0 1/15/2021 ==